 Do Ajapa Japa.
 The Prana will be absorbed in the Nada.
 All the Vrittis will perish.… Do Soham Japa and Soham Dhyana along with the breath.
 This is very easy.… Remember Soham.
 Feel his Presence everywhere.
 This will suffice (Self-Knowledge).

-Soham Dhyana is Nirguna, Nirakara meditation only.
-Soham means “I am he.”
+Soham Dhyana is Nirguna, Nirakara meditation.
+Soham means “I am That.”
 This is associated with the breath.
 Repeat “So” when you inhale and “Ham” when you exhale.
 This is easy.
 This is known as Ajapa Japa.
 Feel that you are the all-pervading pure consciousness when you think of Soham.
 The source for this breath is Brahman or Atman.
 You are identical with that source and reality (Yoga in Daily Life).

 Meditation on Soham is also Nirguna meditation [meditation on the Formless Brahman] (Meditation on Om).